 CMYK and grayscale rasterized images must be at least 300 dpi.
 Line art/bitmap images must be at least 1200 dpi.

 Figures composed of multiple, separate images will be counted as multiple figures

-Table 1: Otolaryngology Head and Neck Surgery Residency Characteristics
+Table 1: Otolaryngology-Head and Neck Surgery Residency Characteristics